genouest/GenouestBlastBundle/Resources/doc/index.rst

 Fasta validation
 ~~~~~~~~~~~~~~~~

-This bundle comes with specific Constraints to validate fata sequences in a form.
+This bundle comes with specific Constraints to validate fasta sequences in a form.
 You can use them like this:

     /**